apache/maven-site/content/markdown/pom.md

 ## Profiles

-A new feature of the POM 4.0 is the ability of a project to change settings depending on the environment where it is being built.
+Profiles offer the possibility to change project settings depending on the environment where it is being built.
 A `profile` element contains both an optional activation (a profile trigger) and the set of changes to be made to the POM if that profile has been activated.
 For example, a project built for a test environment may point to a different database than that of the final deployment.
 Or dependencies may be pulled from different repositories based upon the JDK version used.